karlmovin/repo-monitor/README.md

 # Repo Monitor

 This is a web-based (React) widget shows information about a repository that you are working on.
-This will help developers to see activity in the repository without having to browse to GitHhub and refresh the page all the time.
+This will help developers to see activity in the repository without having to browse to GitHub and refresh the page all the time.

 ![Widget screenshot 1](/images/widget1.png "Widget screenshot 1")